 The application process for applying to UK universities and American ones is very different.
 In the UK, a student will apply to several universities at once via the Universities and Colleges Admissions Service, or UCAS.
 On this website, you can indicate your first-choice university and submit both your grades and personal statement via this service.
 This is all done during the Autumn term of Y13.
 However, in America a student will likely begin their application for “College” much sooner.
 “College” is what Americans more commonly refer to as university.
 The process is lengthier, and a student can apply directly for each college separately, going through each institution’s own central admissions department.

-A student will likely complete online applications for American colleges at their respective websites, or by applying via post.
-Recently, American colleges have introduced the Common App which is the American equivalent of UCAS.
+A student will likely complete online applications for American colleges at their respective websites or Common App which is the American equivalent of UCAS.
 This system allows a student to apply to many universities in one go.
 However, in addition to one general essay, the student must also prepare and upload essays for each individual university (approx. 200-300 words each).
 The main essay is fairly short (max 650 words).
-Most American colleges are now adopting the use of Common App with some exceptions such as UCLA Berkeley, MIT and University of Oklahoma.
+Most American colleges use the Common App with some exceptions such as UC, MIT and few others.
 There is one major difference between UCAS and Common App.
 When applying to UK universities via UCAS, a student can only apply to 5 courses in total.
 In America, you can apply to as many as you like!

 When applying to American colleges it is also important to take the SAT or ACT exams as most institutions will require this.
 International students are most likely to take the ACT.
 The ACT is essentially an imitation of the SAT which is widely regarded as having a less effective design.
 Students have said there are too many questions in less time and the test is not entirely user-friendly.
 The SAT however was recently redesigned and much improved.
 Most Ivy League universities would expect a minimum of 1500 points for SAT, unless the student is an excellent actor, inventor or similar.